Pie Plates, Baking Dishes, Covered Casseroles, Garlic Bakers, Batter Bowls, Colanders

 Our pie dishes are 9" across, and extra deep, to contain all those good juices.
 Patterns vary widely, depending on my inspiration, but include Rooster, Hen and Chicks, Ducks, Cats, Robins and Horses.

-With rice casseroles, I either cover the open baking dish with foil, or use one of our Covered Casseroles.
+With rice casseroles and baked beans, I either cover the open baking dish with foil, or use one of our Covered Casseroles.

 What's the big deal about pancakes on Mardi Gras?
 We had them all through Lent.
 Every Friday, it was eggs, or macaroni and cheese, or pancakes.
 By Good Friday, Tony would announce, "If I never see a pancake again, that's still too soon!"